Woman killed by self-driving Uber car identified, as company suspends testing

 In a briefing on Monday afternoon, police said the car was equipped with multiple cameras -- one looking forward and one facing the human driver.

-Police added that the driver showed no signs of impairment and that prosecutors will be looking at the case for possible charged.
+Police added that the driver showed no signs of impairment and that prosecutors will be looking at the case for possible charges.

 The vehicle was going 40 mph when it hit the pedestrian.
 There was no indication the car attempted to slow itself before the collision.